Cubically/cubically-lua/README.md

 Unchanged from normal Cubically

 ### Constant arguments vs. face-valued arguments
-- Use circled digits to pass constant arguments from faces to commands.
+- Use double-struck digits to pass constant arguments from faces to commands.
   - These arguments will be equal to the digit used as the argument.
   - This is limited to the values 0-9 (inclusive).
-  - `'` is an alias of `③`
+  - `'` is an alias of `𝟛`
   - `½` represents `1 / i`, where `i` is the given index, or 2 if no index is given
 - Use normal digits to pass face-valued arguments to commands.
   - These arguments, by default, pass the sum of every square on the given face to the command